When to send a job offer email

 Extend the offer verbally first

 Before hitting send on your offer letter email, call the candidate to deliver the good news.
 This is an exciting time for both the job applicant and your company, and a verbal offer creates a more personal connection.
-If the candidate expresses interest in this verbal offer, let them know that an official offer letter with more details will be arriving in their inbox.
+If the candidate expresses interest in this verbal offer, let them know that an official offer letter email with more details will be arriving in their inbox.
 Extending the offer verbally first also gives an opportunity to perform any negotiations prior to sending an offer letter, allowing you to not worry about revising and resending multiple versions of the offer letter during negotiations.

 Include a descriptive subject line

-When sending an email to offer job details, use an email subject line that is informative and catchy.
+When sending an email to offer job details, use an email subject line that’s informative and catchy.
 In under 50 characters, clearly state that you’re offering the candidate a position and include the name of your company.
 An excellent offer letter email subject line might look like:

 - [Company Name] Job Offer

 The goal of an offer letter is to give candidates the information they need to choose between accepting or declining the offer.
 The advantage of sending a job offer email is that you can attach other relevant, supplementary documents to help a candidate make this decision—without having to send a lengthy email.
 For example, you can include company policies, benefits information, compensation plans or other documents that an employee needs to sign before their start date.
 However, avoid overwhelming the candidate with documents.
 Provide just enough to help them determine if the role and company are a good fit for them.

 Send the offer letter as an email attachment

 If you’re sending a PDF version of your employment offer letter as an email attachment, write a brief message for the email body.
 With an enthusiastic and celebratory tone, explain to the candidate that they can find the offer letter attached.
 We’ve included a job offer letter email template below: